 Deakin University recommends minimum computer specifications for its students.
 While it is possible that many of the University's information technology services will function on a computer with a lower configuration, computers with less than the minimum specifications will not be supported.

-Software Essentials is a great resource that all 1st year off-campus, new off-campus and international students are sent with their enrolment pack.
+The Software Essentials DVD includes software for students that may be needed or useful for study at Deakin.
+The software on the DVD is also available from the Deakin Software Library.
+The Software Essentials DVD is provided to all 1st year off-campus, new off-campus and international students with their enrolment pack.
 All other students can pick up a free copy of the DVD from campus Libraries, DSA, DUSA or the Disability Resource Centre.
-The Software Essentials DVD packages the free software downloads available from the Deakin Software Library.

 |Telephone||03 5227 2538|

 |Fax||03 5227 2019|

 It is well known that Aboriginal and Torres Strait Islander Australians continue to be under-represented in the Australian higher education sector.
 Deakin University seeks to redress this imbalance by offering an innovative and practical approach to the provision of educational services for Aboriginal and Torres Strait Islander students.
 Through its Institute of Koorie Education, a body enshrined in a Regulation of the University, Deakin University has established itself as an exemplary provider of higher education and educational services for Aboriginal and Torres Strait Islander students throughout Australia.